 When feedings or bottles are used as a method to fall asleep, we enter into the realm of sleep props.
 Essentially, a sleep prop is anything external that your child needs to fall asleep that won’t be present when they wake up.
-Some examples: rocking, nursing, pacifier, swinging, bouncing, back rubbing, bottles.
+Some examples: rocking, nursing, pacifier, swinging, bouncing, back rubbing, and bottles.

-All of these are wonderful, comforting tools in our parental toolbox to use during the day to calm and love on our children (and feed them!) but once they become a prop, most prop dependent children are going to need that exact same stimuli to fall asleep every time they end a sleep cycle at night.
+All of these are wonderful, comforting tools in our parental toolbox to use during the day to calm and love on our children (and feed them!) but once they become a prop, most prop dependent children are going to need that exact same stimulus to fall asleep every time they end a sleep cycle at night.
 Sleep cycles typically are around 1.5-2 hours at night, always ending in a brief period of awakening.
 So that means….you’re up every 2 hours at night.
 Sound familiar?
-And if that sleep prop is a bottle or feeding, you’re little one is consuming a ton of calories during the night which then effects her feeding rhythms.
+And if that sleep prop is a bottle or feeding, your little one is consuming a ton of calories during the night which then affects her feeding rhythms.
 And, for some families, this can go on for years.

 When you put your baby in bed at night, it’s fine to include the bottle/feeding in her routine.
 You could start with a bath, and then pajamas and then her bottle and a story or two.
 But then we need to make sure that the bottle or nursing session ends before she falls asleep.
 Not doing so makes it really tough for her to work on her sleep strategies.
 And of course, falling asleep with a bottle in the crib can be very damaging for her teeth!

-If you’re little one is under 6 months, then I encourage you to just give pause each time she wakes at night.
-Sometimes, we end up going to our children a little too quickly and if we give them a some space, they will actually put themselves back to sleep.
+If your little one is under 6 months, then I encourage you to just give pause each time she wakes at night.
+Sometimes, we end up going to our children a little too quickly and if we give them some space, they will actually put themselves back to sleep.
 So whether that’s 2 minutes, 5 minutes or 10 minutes or whatever time you’re comfortable with, you will be helping to discourage extra night feedings by just giving her a little time before going to her.

-If cutting feedings cold turkey feels too stressful, then you can slowly wean them by decreasing the amount of ounces (if bottle feeding) or feeding duration (if nursing) at night.
+If cutting feedings cold turkey feels too stressful, then you can slowly wean them by decreasing the number of ounces (if bottle feeding) or feeding duration (if nursing) at night.
 This takes longer and still will require you to end it at some point, but may be more comfortable for your family.